gura-conf/gura/README.md

 # Define an object with fields `username` and `age`
 # with string and integer values, respectively
-# indentation is used to indicate nesting
+# Indentation is used to indicate nesting
 person:
     username: "Stephen"
     age: 20